White paperThe Enterprise Framework for Compliant, Scalable AI

 In Part 1 of this Cloud 101 blog series, we introduced the three cloud service models with examples, and provided links to digital transformation resources.

-In Part 3, we embracing the cloud.
+In Part 3, we embrace the cloud.

 References